amihaiemil/amihaiemil.github.io/_posts/2017-05-03-test-driven-rest.markdown

 }
 {% endhighlight %}

+In this example, the [/users/{username}](https://api.github.com/users/amihaiemil) endpoint has been called, with my Github username.
 I used the [jcabi-http](https://github.com/jcabi/jcabi-http) client because it is much simpler and productive than, for instance, Apache HttpClient.